jingrk/HDBN/data/README-data.md

 |————\\**songs_audio_emo.npy**: The music moods matrix.
 Each row corresponds to one music track.

-Music audios will be packaged and uploaded to the cloud drive.
-The audios are in MP3 format, named according to the original music ID.
+Music audio will be packaged and uploaded to a cloud drive.
+These audios are in MP3 format, named according to the original music ID.

 [1] Liu, Jen-Yu, Sung-Yen Liu, and Yi-Hsuan Yang.
 LJ2M dataset: Toward better understanding of music listening behavior and user mood. *2014 IEEE International Conference on Multimedia and Expo (ICME)*.
 IEEE, 2014.